-ICF then carried out an initial mapping of sustainability topics potentially relevant to the Group on the basis of a series of activities aimed at analysing the context in which the Group operates (benchmark analysis with respect to a selection of competitors and customers belonging to different sectors of interest, analysis of the press review focused on ICF, analysis of emerging sustainability trends in the chemical industry).
-Subsequently, the results obtained were cross-referenced with contributions received from top management and the various corporate functions and with the set of sustainability topics indicated in the GRI Standards in order to define a universe of potentially relevant topics.
+To prepare the 2019 Sustainability Report, ICF had carried out an initial mapping of sustainability topics potentially relevant to the Group on the basis of a series of activities aimed at analysing the context in which the Group operates (benchmark analysis, analysis of the press review, analysis of sustainability trends).
+Subsequently, the results obtained had been cross-referenced with contributions received from top management and the various corporate functions and with the set of sustainability topics indicated in the GRI Standards in order to define a universe of potentially relevant topics.

-Subsequently, in order to identify material topics among those potentially relevant, ICF carried out the materiality analysis, i.e. it assessed the various sustainability topics identified according to their relevance for the Group and its stakeholders as required by the reporting standard.
+With the aim of identifying material topics among those potentially relevant, ICF then carried out the materiality analysis, i.e. it assessed the various sustainability topics identified according to their relevance for the Group and its stakeholders as required by the reporting standard.

-In particular, through the holding of a workshop attended by the Group's top management, it was possible to define an order of priority for sustainability topics based on their relevance to ICF.
+In particular, through the holding of a workshop attended by the Group's top management, it had been possible to define an order of priority for sustainability topics based on their relevance to ICF.
 The Group assigned priorities to topics by taking into account not only the qualified opinion of the key figures of the Group, but also ICF's formal commitment to the topics submitted for analysis, the strategic priorities of the company and the main areas of environmental, economic and social impact of the organisation.

-In determining the relevance of sustainability topics from a stakeholder perspective, the priority levels resulting from the context analyses carried out were taken into account:
+For the 2020 Sustainability Report, in order to determine the relevance of sustainability topics from a stakeholder perspective, the following context analyses were carried out once again and account was taken of the priority levels resulting from:

-- the benchmark analysis with respect to comparable Italian and international companies and customers of the Group operating in the main ICF sectors (automotive, packaging, footwear and leather goods), which has made it possible to distinguish the sustainability topics that are most frequently dealt with on the websites and in public documents; - the analysis of relevance with respect to the media and public opinion of sustainability topics through the recognition of the main events affecting ICF in the year of reference, examining the main articles in local and international newspapers;

-- the analysis of pressures in the field of sustainability for the chemical industry through the identification of the topics most discussed in the publications of the main industry associations (Federchimica, FEICA, etc.) and some international organisations (RobecoSam, SASB, etc.); - the analysis of sustainability trends at global level through the mapping of the sustainability topics most considered by major stock exchanges, sustainability rating agencies (DJSI, MSCI, etc.), international organisations (GRI, World Economic Forum, etc.) and government institutions (EU, UN, etc.).
+- the benchmark analysis with respect to comparable Italian and international companies and customers of the Group operating in the main ICF sectors (automotive, flexible packaging, footwear and leather goods), which has made it possible to distinguish the sustainability topics that are most frequently dealt with on the websites and in public documents; - the analysis of pressures in the field of sustainability for the chemical industry through the identification of the topics most discussed in the publications of the main industry associations (Federchimica, FEICA, etc.) and some international organisations (RobecoSam, SASB, etc.); - the analysis of sustainability trends at global level through the mapping of the sustainability topics most considered by major stock exchanges, sustainability rating agencies (DJSI, MSCI, etc.), international organisations (GRI, World Economic Forum, etc.) and government institutions (EU, UN, etc.).

-As described above, in the future ICF will work to complement these context analyses with direct stakeholder engagement activities, aimed at stakeholders inside and outside the Group, to gather the impressions of key stakeholders and to orient reporting according to the expectations declared personally by the stakeholders themselves.
+As described in the previous paragraph, in the future ICF will work to complement these context analyses with direct stakeholder engagement activities, aimed at stakeholders inside and outside the Group, to gather the impressions of key stakeholders and to orient reporting according to the expectations declared personally by the stakeholders themselves.